Field Notes on Network-Aware Portfolio Intelligence

 In quant trading, the word “overfitting” fires quickly—sometimes correctly, sometimes as reflex.
 Data describes the past.
 Theory describes what we already understand.
 Neither fully describes the future.

-Why We Don’t Optimize for F1-Score
+Why We Do Not Optimize for F1-Score

-How We Think About Portfolio AI
+How We Think About Portfolio Intelligence

 Governance Over Prediction